GabeStah/Airbrake.io/Pitches/How to Make a Twitter Bot/text.md

 added 54 packages in 1.217s
 ```

+## Working with Secret API Credentials

 As with most Git repositories, there are some files or filetypes we don't want to expose to the public, so we'll add a [`.gitignore`](https://git-scm.com/docs/gitignore) file to the `twitter-bot` project directory.  __Note: I am using VS Code and WebStorm to develop this project, so the `code` command can be replaced with whatever command you use to open your favorite text editor.__

 ```bash
 $ code .gitignore
 ```

-We'll need to get some authentication API keys from Twitter to be authorized to performated automated tweets and other functionality, but some of this information should be kept private.
-We'll be storing these Twitter API keys in the `twitter-api-credentials.js` file, so let's add that explicit file to the `.gitignore` file before we add some secret keys and accidentally commit them to the Git repository:
+We'll need to get some authentication API keys from Twitter, which provide authorization to perform automated tweets and other functionality, and some of this information should be kept private.
+We'll be storing these Twitter API keys in the `twitter-api-credentials.js` file, so let's add that explicit file to the `.gitignore` immediately, before we accidentally add some secret keys and commit them to the Git repository:

 ```
 ### .gitignore ###